New babies and young children: support

 Parentline Victoria

 This is a telephone counselling service for parents and carers of children aged 0-18 years.
 Professional counsellors can help you with issues relating to parenting and relationships, from settling, feeding and tantrums to separation and family violence.
 Parentline can also provide contact details for community services.
-Phone Parentline on 132 289, 7 days a week, 8 am-midnight.
+Phone Parentline on 132 289, 7 days, 8 am-midnight.

 - Home-based care – this is when a friend, relative, babysitter or nanny cares for your child in your own home.